Carowinds: 2000s

-Cedar Fair era (2006–present)
+Cedar Fair/Six Flags era (2006–present)

 Late 2000s

+On January 27, 2006, the Dayton Daily News reported that CBS Corporation (successor of the original Viacom) was interested in selling the entire Paramount Parks division, including Carowinds; CBS stated that amusement parks did not fit the company's new strategy.
+On May 14, 2006, Cedar Fair announced it was interested in acquiring the five Paramount theme parks from CBS Corporation.
+The acquisition was completed on June 30, 2006.

-Although Cedar Fair continued to use the Paramount's Carowinds name through the remainder of the 2006 season, it began to phase out the Paramount name in press releases, the park website, and signage within the park.
-All references to Paramount-owned movies were removed immediately, with the exception of Nickelodeon Central, as Cedar Fair does not own the rights to use Paramount property.
+Although Cedar Fair continued to use the Paramount's Carowinds name through the remainder of the 2006 season, and had a ten-year option to continue using the Paramount pre-fix, it began to phase out the Paramount name in press releases, the park website, and signage within the park.
+All references to Paramount-owned movies were removed immediately, with the exception of Nickelodeon Central, as Cedar Fair did not own the rights to use Paramount property.
 Several rides were renamed and rethemed, including BORG Assimilator (now known as Nighthawk), Drop Zone: Stunt Tower (now known as Drop Tower), and Top Gun: The Jet Coaster (now known as Afterburn).
 WaterWorks was expanded by four additional acres and the name was changed to Boomerang Bay in 2006.
 The addition of a heated lagoon and a children's water slide were among the changes made to the existing water park.

 In January 2007, a new logo was unveiled featuring the trademark Cedar Fair flag on the letter I in the Carowinds name, removing Paramount altogether.
 The Carolina Skytower was repainted to feature the colors of the American flag.
 In 2008, a second, larger wave pool was added to Boomerang Bay due to increased popularity.
 Yo-Yo, a flat ride from Carowinds' former sister park Geauga Lake, was also added to the park.
 The Nickelodeon Flying Super Saturator is closed and removed.
 The following year, Carolina Cobra was also relocated from Geauga Lake in the spot formerly home to the Flying Super Saturator and includes new trains.
 Multiple pathways were repaved and the landscaping around the park was also improved.
 Nighthawk is repainted from black and green to yellow and blue.
 It is announced that the Powder Keg Log Flume located near the front of the park would be removed for future development.